Isivile23/Data-Analytics-Week-1/README.md

 ##### Structured Data

 * Tabular is a structured data, with values stored in a consistent, defined manner, organized into columns and rows.
+* Data is consistent when all entries in a column contain the same type of value.
+* Structured data also make summarization easy.

 ##### Unstructured Data

+* Unstructured data qualitative, describing the characteristics of an event or an object.
+* Images, phrases, audio or video recordingd, and descriptive text are all examplea of unstructured data.
+*
 ##### Semi-Structured Data